rafalcieslak/AlgAudio/README.md

 The easiest way to build the project using any other build environment and/or compiler is to use the CMake-gui application, which generates build files for common IDEs from source.

 Then use your environment of choice to compile the application.

+However, please note that the official distribution of AlgAudio uses GCC C++ ABI, so you will not be able to use third-party module plugins with AlgAudio compiled using a different ABI.

 ## On other systems